farmOS/farmOS/docs/hosting/index.md

 # Getting Started

+<iframe width="640" height="360" src="https://www.youtube.com/embed/vT3y-4dwVAc?rel=0" frameborder="0" allowfullscreen></iframe>

+This video provides an overview of the download and hosting options for farmOS by Michael Stenta at [Farmier], how to get deeply involved with the open-source development community behind farmOS, or simply subscribe for a hosted version to start using it today.

 Since farmOS is a web application, it must be hosted on a web server.
 This is different than most apps, which you simply install on your local computer or device.
 In contrast, farmOS is installed on a server, and you use your various